puppetlabs/bolt/5-writing-tasks/README.md

 Ran on 1 node in 0.36 seconds
 ```

 The important thing to node above is that our task is just a standard Python script, in this case using parts of the Python standard library.
-Apart from accepting arguments as `PT`-prefixed environment variables, which will work outside Puppet Tasks too, the script is exactly what you would write to achive the same task outside Puppet Tasks. `bolt` just gives you the ability to run that script across a large number of nodes quickly and easily.
+Apart from accepting arguments as `PT`-prefixed environment variables, which will work outside Puppet Tasks too, the script is exactly what you would write to achieve the same task outside Puppet Tasks. `bolt` just gives you the ability to run that script across a large number of nodes quickly and easily.
 No configuration files or rewriting
 required.